xmos/lib_xud/module_xud/doc/basic_usage.rst

 endpoint in the endpoint type table.

-This means that endpoints are notified of USB bus resets (and bus-speeds).
+This means that endpoints are notified of USB bus resets (and bus-speed changes).
 The XUD access functions discussed previously (``XUD_GetData``, ``XUD_SetData``, etc.) return less than 0 if a USB bus reset is detected.